eso/homebrew-pipelines/MAINTAINING.md

 brew bump --no-fork --open-pr --auto --formulae --tap eso/pipelines
 ```

+Again, apply the `pr-pull` label to publish and merge the changes to `main` after all checks pass.

 ### Rebuild bottles without a version change (revision bump)

 Use `brew bump-revision` to increment the `revision` field, then open a PR manually.
-The script below handles a list of formulae:
+The script below handles a list of
+formulae:

 ```bash
 #!/bin/bash